Bluesky at Home » DIY Projects » How to Make an Easy 2-Sided Napkin with Pom-Poms

-How to Make an Easy 2-Sided Napkin with Pom-Poms
+How to Make Easy Napkins with Pom-Poms for Valentine’s Day

-I made this easy 2~sided napkin with pom~poms for a Valentine tablescape last year.
-I don’t usually share sewing tutorials on Bluesky at Home, maybe two before this one.
+I don’t usually share sewing tutorials on Bluesky at Home, maybe three or four before this one.
 It’s not that I don’t sew pillows or blankets or duvets, drapes, or tablecloths.
 I’ve made them all over the years.
 In a galaxy far away and long ago, I even made clothes for myself and my kids.
-More recently, I’ve made clothes for all my grandkids.
+When they were little, I made clothes for all my grandkids.

 Some people love to sew and some don’t.
-If you’re are someone who doesn’t sew, then just skip to the bottom of the post where I’m sharing some cute napkin folds.
+If you are someone who doesn’t sew, then just skip to the bottom of the post where I’m sharing some cute napkin folds.

-If you do like to sew or want to learn how to sew, then keep reading because learning how to make an easy 2~sided napkin is about the easiest sewing project ever.
-The pom~poms are the extra fun part ~ at no extra charge.
+If you do like to sew or want to learn how to sew, then keep reading because learning how to make easy 2-sided napkins for Valentine’s Day is about the easiest sewing project ever.
+The pom-poms are the extra fun part – at no extra charge.

 On a trip to Hobby Lobby with my older daughter, I browsed through the fabric aisles (I’ve said before that I am addicted to fabric.) and found these 2 pieces of pink checks and ticking that I knew were perfect for my tablescape.
 I bought 1/2 yard of each.